Rachel’s double toe surgery

 Written in diary form

-The operation went well –2nd replacement joint so kind of knew what to expect, best part was the anaesthetic, is it wrong that I find it so relaxing?
+The operation went well –2nd replacement joint, so I knew what to expect, the best part was the anaesthetic; is it wrong that I find it so relaxing?
 No pain when I came around.
-My foot was elevated and I had some kind of bucket filled with ice and water attached to a boot (this filled up with the cold water) so it felt wonderful.
-I was allowed to take this home for several days which was great for reducing the swelling.
-Didn’t feel the need for pain medication but took some before going to bed even though the pain was very minimal.
+My foot was elevated, and I had a bucket filled with ice and water attached to a boot (filled with cold water), so it felt wonderful.
+I was allowed to take this home for several days, which reduced swelling.
+I didn’t feel the need for pain medication but took some before going to bed, even though the pain was very minimal.
 The anaesthetic block was still in place.
-From previous experience the block would wear off during the night and I would be in pain.
-Stayed at parent’s bungalow so getting to the toilet was a lot easier than having to shuffle on my bum up the stairs.
-All in all first day and night were comfortable.”
+From previous experience, the block would wear off during the night, and I would be in pain.
+I stayed at my parent’s bungalow, so getting to the toilet was much easier than shuffling on my bum up the stairs.
+All in all, the first day and night were comfortable.”

 After surgery